globulario/Globular/README.md

 Click [here](https://globular.io) to learn more about Globular!

+General presentation of the [console application](https://medium.com/@dave.courtois60/here-comes-globular-5dee34eb52f8), see what can Globular do.

 You can also install Globular using Docker images.
 Find the Docker image [here](https://hub.docker.com/r/globular/globular).

 **Version 1.0 (beta) is now available.**